Skip to content

 ‘Path for Air’ begins simply with a steady pulse of naked piano and Martin’s bow drawn expressively across his cello and the music itself seems to ascend as it unfolds expansively.
 ‘Bodies in Fog’ may be the brightest sounding piece we have heard thus far from FTMOTS – the glockenspiel, chimes, and shimmering strings keep us aloft.
 The exquisite amassing of layers that occurs over the course of ‘Braid & Tomb’ highlights the duo’s inventiveness as composers and multi-instrumentalists (the use of the banjo here in particular), while ‘In the Forest Side by Side’ sonically emulates the momentum of flight right down the spinning propellers and ‘Path for Blood’ provides an elegant but wistful waltzing interlude.

-This all sets up the centerpiece of the album, the stunning eleven minute penultimate title track.
+This all sets up the centrepiece of the album, the stunning eleven minute penultimate title track.
 Perhaps one of the most gorgeous pieces the duo has ever produced, it is graced by vocals arranged and performed by Dawn Smithson and Jerker Lund and features horns by Henrik Munkeby Nørstebø (trombone) and Jenny Olsson (French horn).
-It is also the most somber, and emerges as a moving requiem for the album’s nameless protagonists before its emotional weight is lifted by the gentle final coda ‘Walking Behind Glass’.
+It is also the most sombre, and emerges as a moving requiem for the album’s nameless protagonists before its emotional weight is lifted by the gentle final coda ‘Walking Behind Glass’.

 Each piece on Into the Well is beautifully composed, layered, and performed and thanks to a cohesive conceptual vision it becomes more than the sum of its parts.
 It is both an artistic triumph and a fitting homage to a brave and intrepid generation of people who took to the air.